react-hook-form/resolvers/CONTRIBUTING.md

 ## Coding style

 Please follow the coding style of the project.
 React Hook Form uses eslint and prettier.
 If possible, enable their respective plugins in your editor to get real-time feedback.
-The linting can be run manually with the following command: `yarn lint`
+The linting can be run manually with the following command: `pnpm lint`

 ## License